rajasegar/svpug/README.md

       +svg-twitter(fill="steelblue", width="32", height="32")
 ```

-You can also add to your development workflow by installing svpug as a dev dependency.
+You can also add to your development workflow by installing `svpug` as a dev dependency.

 ```
-npm install --save-dev svpug
+npm install svpug --save-dev
 ```

 or using `yarn`